 Fiber content claims are also expanding to an increasing number of food categories.
 This trending claim promises benefits like bowel regulation, modulation of digestion and absorption, and prebiotic functionality.
 But the use of ingredients with high fiber content poses a series of technical challenges for food formulation.

 It is obvious to think about fiber affecting texture, mouthfeel, or viscosity.
 But it also has an impact on the visual appearance of foods.
-Many properties of fiber influence the color, but here we will focus on the intrinsic hue of the fiber source.
+Many properties of fiber influence the colour, but here we will focus on the intrinsic hue of the fiber source.
 Let us see a few examples:

 Fiber choice impacts the final hue of the application.
 Top left to right: inulin, oat bran fiber, coconut flour and linseed meal.
 Bottom: cracker doughs with same dose of emseal paprika added.